 1989-1994 Studies in Tuebingen and Freiburg: Trained in comparative vertebrate anatomy, genetics, palaeontology, vertebrate embryology and (largely) Greek philosophy.
 Diplombiologe (equivalent to BSc)

 1994-1997:PhD with Professor Andrew Lumsden FRS in vertebrate embryology: Work on the role of neural crest in craniofacial pattern.
-This work discovered how neural crest segmentation is maintained in the segmentally specific pattern of skeleto-muscular connections, it has taught us how muscles get anchored to the right places in the skull.
+This work discovered how neural crest segmentation is maintained in the segmentally specific pattern of skeleto-muscular connections, it has taught us for the first time how muscles get anchored onto the right places in the skull and tongue.
 This work was awarded the Thomas Henry Huxley Prize 1998 for the best zoological PhD thesis in the UK/N.Ireland.

 1997-2001: Human Frontiers Long term fellow and BASF special postdoctoral fellow at Harvard University.
 Also awarded EMBO fellowship (but I declined it).
 Work with Professor Catherine Dulac (Harvard) and Nobel Prize winner Richard Axel on the development and wiring of the olfactory system (pheromonal perception system): work on genetically tracing neuronal circuitry.
 First delineating of genetically tracked pheromone circuitry.
 Learned transgenesis and knock-out technology, ablated Trpc2 which is essential for pheromone perception.
 This revealed fundamental neuronal mechanisms of how genders are acquired and enacted in the brain.
 Development of novel methods to expression-profile single cells on microarrays using laser-capture microscopy, a technique still being used in the lab.
 This pioneering development - to be able to do single cell transcriptomics at specific anatomical (and embryonic) locations - was the seed for a large field which is now called 'spatial transcriptomics'.

 April 2001-March 2007: Senior Lecturer in Functional Genomics and Evolutionary biology at UCL (WIBR).
-Discovery of a novel origin of the neck and shoulder region (Matsuoka et al. Nature 2005), responsible for the connectivity between head and shoulder girdle.
-Refocus of work into areas of gene-regulation within stem cells.
+Discovery of a novel neural crest origin of the neck and shoulder region (Matsuoka et al. Nature 2005), responsible for the connectivity between head and shoulder girdle.
+Refocus of work into areas of gene-regulation, cis-regulation within stem cells.
 2 Wellcome Trust Programme Grants, 1BBSRC Project grant, 1 ARC grant, several smaller grants.

 Since April 2007: Professor of Genomic Systems Biology and Evolution,University of Warwick, School of Life Sciences, Co-director of Warwick Systems Biology (2007-2009) where I taught a whole course on transcriptional regulation, worked on gene regulation and introduced 'matrix management' into student practice.

-Human Frontiers Programme Grant (as Principle Investigator), 2 MRC grants, 2 ConquerChiari project grants, one Column of Hope grant.
-Focus on fundamental aspects of gene regulation and how these relate to anatomical features and how these have been subjected to evolutionary change of craniofacial structrues.
-Work on the genetic foundation of the Arnold-Chiari malformation as a neurocristopathy, supported by ConquerChiari through two project grants and a grant by Column of Hope.
-A most recent MRC project grant (starting Dec 2015 for 4 yrs) with my colleague Prof Nick Dale will examine the role of neural crest lineages in postnatal and adult breathing control.
+Awarded Human Frontiers Programme Grant (as Principle Investigator), 2 MRC grants and several Charity grants, hosted several HFSPO postdoctoral fellows.
+Focus on fundamental aspects of gene regulation and how these relate to anatomical features and how these have been subjected to evolutionary change of craniofacial structures.
+A most recent MRC project grant with my dear colleague Prof Nick Dale has examined the role of neural crest lineages in postnatal and adult breathing control.
 Now we are largely studying tongue and teeth and neuroanatomy of Covid infection.